jiashenggu/note/interview.md

 Question: "Tell me about your most significant failure in a large-scale training project.
 What went wrong, what was the impact, and what did you learn from it that changed how you work today?"

-My most significant failure was a silent data mismatch during the training of a Video-Language Model.
+My most significant failure was a silent data mismatch during the training of a VLM.

 What happened: We had a complex data preprocessing pipeline involving separate models for object detection and ASR.
 An upstream update to the object detection model changed its class label definitions.
 Our pipeline continued to run without errors, but it was feeding the VLM visual data that was inconsistent with the textual prompts being generated.

 Impact: The model didn't crash.
 The loss went down, and it seemed to be training.
 However, for about two weeks, we were chasing a "ghost" performance degradation in the model's visual reasoning abilities.
-We wasted significant time and GPU cycles on hyperparameter tuning and architectural tweaks, assuming the problem was with the VLM itself, not the data.
-The real impact was the misdirection of research effort.
+We wasted significant time and GPU cycles on hyperparameter tuning and architectural tweaks, assuming the problem was the VLM itself, not the data.

-What I learned & changed:
-My key learning was that in a complex MLOps system, silent data corruption is far more dangerous than a loud crash.
+My key learning was that in a complex DL system, silent data corruption is far more dangerous than a loud crash.

-As a result, I implemented a data validation and versioning system.
-Now, before any training run, we run a pre-flight check that uses content hashes and schema versions to ensure that all data artifacts—from the visual features to the text tokenizers—are perfectly compatible with the specific model checkpoint we are training.
-This has become a standard, mandatory step in our pipeline and has prevented this entire class of subtle, expensive bugs from recurring.
+As a result, I implemented a versioning system.
+Before any training run, we run a check that uses content versions to ensure that all data artifacts—from the visual features to the text tokenizers—are perfectly compatible with the specific model checkpoint we are training.
+This has become a standard step in our pipeline and has prevented those subtle, expensive bugs from recurring.

 ## Compensation expectation (≈ 20 seconds)